-What the teacher has planned in his "lesson" scheme has to be actualized during its presentation through his guidance and through the participation of the child in the unfolding of the lesson.
-This implies that the child needs to be affectively, cognitively and normatively accompanyed to the learning effect via the contents and the form in which they are presented.
+What the teacher has planned in his/her "lesson" scheme must be actualized during its presentation through his/her guidance and through the participation of the child in the unfolding of the lesson.
+This implies that the child must be affectively, cognitively, and normatively accompanied to the learning effect, via the contents and the form in which they are presented.